 Rupert is an experienced adventure motorcyclist and completed several long distance solo expeditions in various parts of the world.

-He is a former Royal Hong Kong Police Inspector, EOD bomb disposal cadre member, and Forensic Investigation and Dispute Leader for various consultancies.
+He is a former Royal Hong Kong Police Inspector, EOD bomb disposal cadre member, and Forensic Accounting & Corporate Investigations Leader for various consultancies.

 He is founder of the Hong Kong Paragliding Association and competed as a pilot in the World Championships in Verbier and Kyushu Japan in the mid 1990s.

-Since then he has ridden an Aprilia 650 Pegasus, Honda Transalp, Kawasaki Versys and a Honda 250 Enduro bike across South East Asia; a 310kph Suzuki GSXR 1300 Hayabusa across Europe; and a CF Moto 650 across China and Tibet.
+Since then he has ridden an Aprilia 650 Pegasus, Honda Transalp, Kawasaki Versys and a Honda 250 Enduro bike across South East Asia; a 310kph Suzuki GSXR 1300 Hayabusa across Europe; a Honda Africa Twin and a KTM 690 Enduro across the USA; a KTM 690 Enduro across Australia; and a CF Moto 650 across China and Tibet.

 Over the years he has owned many motorcycles, including a Yamaha 1200 Vmax; Honda Africa Twin; Suzuki GS750; Yamaha XS650; Kawasaki ZXR 750; Honda 1000 cc Fireblade; and a Yamaha 1000cc YZF- R1, the latter in his daily attempt, during that time, to get from his beach hut home in the village of Sek O on Hong Kong Island to his office in the business district of Admiralty in under 10 minutes.

-In 2007 and 2009 Rupert rode solo across Africa, and between 2011 to 2012 Rupert and Fanny rode 53,800 kilometers around the world, each on KTM 990 Adventure motorcycles, and at the same time raised awareness and funds for their charities …”Half the Sky” and “Autism Research Trust”
+In 2007 and 2009 Rupert rode solo across Africa, and between 2011 to 2012 Rupert and Fanny rode 60,000 kilometers around the world, each on KTM 990 Adventure motorcycles, and later across India, Sri Lanka and most South East Asian countries.
+At the same time publicity for their travels raised awareness and funds for their charities …”Half the Sky” and “Autism Research Trust”